Skip to main content

 Senescence Markers and Anti-Aging Strategies

 Senescence markers can guide the development of anti-aging strategies aimed at modulating the underlying cellular processes associated with senescence.
 One approach involves targeting specific senescence markers or senescence-associated signaling pathways to eliminate or minimize the detrimental effects of senescent cells.
-This approach, known as senolytic therapy, has shown promise in preclinical studies and is currently being investigated in clinical trials as a potential treatment for age-related diseases.
+This approach, known as senolytic therapy2, has shown promise in preclinical studies and is currently being investigated in clinical trials as a potential treatment for age-related diseases.

 Another strategy involves interventions that promote the clearance of senescent cells by enhancing their recognition and elimination by the immune system.
 This approach, known as senescent cell clearance or senomorphic therapy, aims to improve tissue homeostasis and delay age-related functional decline.